500 19th Street Northeast

 District of Columbia

-Unique opportunity to be on an innovative charter boarding school targeting foster care youth
+Unique opportunity to be on a growing team, at an innovative charter boarding school targeting foster care youth

 About Monument Academy

 Working with the most at-risk adolescents and established on an innovative model integrating excellent academics with evidence-based, trauma-informed practices, Monument Academy is a weekday boarding school that opened in the 2015-2016 school year with a 5th grade class of 40 students and will have 160 students when we reach full enrollment through 8th grade in 2018/19.
 The school is currently authorized to expand to 8th grade and maintains the goal of growing through high school so that students will graduate from Monument Academy.